-Walmart to sell UK unit Asda in $8.8 billion deal
+Walmart to sell UK chain Asda in $8.8 billion deal

 Brothers Mohsin and Zuber Issa, along with investors TDR Capital will acquire a majority of Asda, while Walmart will retain a minority stake and a seat of the board, the parties said in a joint statement issued Friday.
 Details of the deal weren’t released.

+Walmart has owned Asda since 1999 but had been looking for a buyer recently to focus on higher-growth markets.
+Based in Bentonville, Arkansas, Walmart has given up on operations in several international markets over the past 15 years, including Germany and South Korea.
+In many of these countries, it has lacked the scale to press local suppliers on price as it does in the United States.

-The agreement comes more than a year after regulators rejected U.K. supermarket chain Sainsbury’s bid to acquire Asda amid concerns the merged company would have too big a share of the country’s market.
+A year ago, British regulators rejected supermarket chain Sainsbury’s bid to acquire Asda amid concerns the merged company would have too big a share of the country’s market.
 Asda has seen its fortunes improve during the pandemic, with shoppers stocking up on extra groceries.

 The new owners pledged that Asda would remain based in the English city of Leeds, and committed to keeping prices low amid tough economic conditions and potential new tariffs on EU-imported foods following Brexit.